Vandivier/afterecon/content/2014-04-07-another-on-the-gay-thing.md

 ---
-title: Another On the Gay Thing
+title: "Another On the Gay Thing"
 date: 2014-04-06 21:33:45
 author: John Vandivier
 ---